 History, tourist information, and nearby accommodation

-A chambered tomb dating from about 3800 BC.
-Thirty one skeletons were discovered in the tomb, and these and other artifacts can be seen in the village folk museum in Winchcombe.
+Belas Knap is a chambered tomb dating from about 3800 BC.
+Thirty-one skeletons were discovered in the tomb, and these and other artefacts can be seen in the village folk museum in Winchcombe.
 Belas Knap is an outstanding example of a Neolithic long barrow.

 Author's note: When I first wrote about Belas Knap in 1999, the accepted date of the tomb was 1400 BC; with the aid of modern research techniques and carbon dating this has now been pushed back well over 2000 years!